Paroxysmisch/genome-assembly/dissertation/main.typ

   figure(image("graphics/ul/key=validation_acc_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation Accuracy #linebreak() (Chromosome 22)]), <subfig:better_acc_22>,
   figure(image("graphics/ul/key=validation_fp_rate_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation False Positive #linebreak() (Chromosome 22)]), <subfig:better_fp_22>,
   figure(image("graphics/ul/key=validation_fn_rate_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation False Negative #linebreak() (Chromosome 22)]), <subfig:better_fn_22>,
-  caption: [@symgatedgcn trained and validated on overlap graphs generated with additional @ont @ul reads (@symgatedgcn (UL) in #text(fill: orange)[orange]) outperforms @symgatedgcn trained and validated on overlap graphs generated solely using @pacbio @hifi reads (in #text(fill: blue.darken(25%))[blue]) across both chromosomes 11 and 22.
+  caption: [@symgatedgcn trained and validated on overlap graphs generated with additional @ont @ul reads (@symgatedgcn (@ul) in #text(fill: orange)[orange]) outperforms @symgatedgcn trained and validated on overlap graphs generated solely using @pacbio @hifi reads (in #text(fill: blue.darken(25%))[blue]) across both chromosomes 11 and 22.
 The darker line indicates the mean across $5$ runs, with the highlighted region indicating a $95%$ confidence interval.]
 )]

-All three architectures tested, @symgatedgcn, GAT+Edge, and SymGAT+Edge, offer substantial performance gains when operating on overlap graphs augmented with ultra-long data.
+All three architectures tested, @symgatedgcn, @gatedge, and @symgatedge, offer substantial performance gains when operating on overlap graphs augmented with ultra-long data.
 For example, on validation chromosome 11, we see that @symgatedgcn achieves higher accuracy (@subfig:better_acc_11), less false negatives (@subfig:better_fn_11) and far fewer false positives (@subfig:better_fp_11) compared to its performance on overlap graphs lacking ultra-long data.
 We observe a similar trend with validation chromosome 22---substantial decrease in false positives (@subfig:better_fp_22), although the accuracy (@subfig:better_acc_22) and false negatives exhibit limited change, due to already excellent baseline performance (@subfig:better_fn_22).

 This success extends to the test set where all three models see a significant uplift to the inverse precision and inverse F1 score, with negligible impact on other metrics such as accuracy.
 For example, with @symgatedgcn, ultra-long read data helps to improve inverse precision from $41.2%$ to $52.3%$, and the inverse F1 score from $52.5%$ to $60.4%$ (@tab:symgatedgcn_test).
-The complete suite of data can be found @app:chr-19-ul-granola-test, which shows analogous performance improvements for GAT+Edge and SymGAT+Edge.
+The complete suite of data can be found @app:chr-19-ul-granola-test, which shows analogous performance improvements for @gatedge and @symgatedge.
 These findings provide compelling evidence that all tested @gnn:pl are successfully able to leverage ultra-long data to improve erroneous edge detection in overlap graphs.

 Moreover, ultra-long data aids in improving assembly quality.
 Taking the @symgatedgcn model as an example again, @tab:symgatedgcn_assembly shows that ultra-long data helps cover an increased genome fraction of the reference assembly from an average of $92.7%$ to $93.6%$.
 The maximum coverage achieved with ultra-long reads was $95.1%$, compared to $93.9%$ without.
 Although these results may seem like trivial improvements, they hold significant value for achieving @t2t assemblies, as it is precisely these small, complex regions of the genome that were previously omitted from assemblies, leading to gaps and fragmentation.

 Furthermore, this greater coverage is accomplished without any significant detrimental impact on assembly quality. @symgatedgcn's assembly with ultra-long data achieves a similar mismatch and indel rate, with only a slight reduction in the length of the longest contig and NG50 (@tab:symgatedgcn_assembly).
 In fact, the total number of contigs decreases, which is an indicator of a less fragmented assembly.
-We observe similar benefits to assembly quality from ultra-long reads with GAT+Edge and SymGAT+Edge models too (@app:chr-19-ul-granola-assembly).
+We observe similar benefits to assembly quality from ultra-long reads with @gatedge and @symgatedge models too (@app:chr-19-ul-granola-assembly).

 // #place(top + center)[#figure(table(